What is a concussion?

 |Atlanta, GA 30333|

-The National Center for Injury Prevention is a branch of the U.S. Centers for Disease Control and Prevention (CDC).
-Its mission is to prevent injuries and violence, and reduce their consequences.
-Its Web site provides information and updates on topics such as home and recreational safety, motor vehicle safety, violence prevention, injury response, and traumatic brain injury.
+This branch of the CDC seeks to prevent injuries and violence and to reduce their consequences.
+The website has information on injuries, accidents, and situations that can lead to injuries.
+Topics include home and recreational safety, motor vehicle safety, violence prevention, and traumatic brain injury.

 |KidsHealth for Parents, Children, and Teens|